keikai/doc/dev-ref/adv/Disable_Functions.md

 {% endhighlight %}

 Except sheet operations, you can also disable functions on the toolbar and the context menu.
-Take a look at `io.keikai.ui.AuxAction` for a complete list of functions you can disable.
+Check the constants in [`io.keikai.ui.AuxAction`](https://keikai.io/javadoc/latest/io/keikai/ui/AuxAction.html) for a complete list of functions you can disable.